mrfdev/CMI/Resources/FAQ/cmi-commands.md

 ```
 You can now save the file and type: `/cmi reload`, but to properly register the commands, you must /stop your server and start it again.

+## Your own custom alias commands

 Another option is to add your own commands.
 For example: `/banana`.
-Custom Aliases (commands) are stored in the `CustomAlias` folder, and by default, are stored in the `CustomAlias.yml` file.
+Custom Aliases (commands) are stored in the `~/plugins/CMI/CustomAlias/` folder, and by default, are stored in the `CustomAlias.yml` file.
 However, as of version 9.0.3.x and upwards, you can also store Custom Aliases in their own .yml file in the `~/plugins/CMI/CustomAlias/` directory.
 To get started type `/cmi aliaseditor`.
 It will come up with an interface of all the registered custom aliases.
 Clicking on the green `+` will display a prompt in chat, asking you to enter the name of the command in the chat.
 Once you have done this, it will open another interface which will also show a green `+`.
 Clicking on it will prompt you to enter the command that should be executed in the chat box, without the starting /.
 For example: `cmi say I am a banana.`
 You can press the green `+` again to add another command.